mbjoseph/python-neighbor-ex/README.md

 python-neighbors
 ==================

-This is an example python script from the wild to be analyzed at the Earth Lab data meetup.
+This is an example python script from the wild to be analyzed at the Earth Lab data meetup: https://github.com/earthlab/meetup/issues/26.
 The sample.rar file is a compressed folder containing necessary data.

 ### Some potential questions